krokedil/klarna-onsite-messaging-for-woocommerce/readme.txt

 == Changelog ==
+= 2020.09.22    - version 1.4.1 =
+* Enhancement   - Added support for multicurrency plugins.
+* Fix           - Removed JavaScript defaulted version number.
+This caused an issue when loading the JavaScript from Klarna when they made an updated their system.

 = 2020.09.15    - version 1.4.0 =
 * Feature       - Added a widget to add Klarna on-site messaging to a widget field.
 * Enhancement   - Added support for changing the total value data tag on a page with multiple placements.